adrtod/rchallenge/README.md

 new_challenge()
 </pre>

-or for a french version
+or for a french version:
 ```
 new_challenge(template = "fr")
 ```